 Back when the Google Nexus 5 launched you couldn't find a better smartphone for the money.
-Almost a year on and the Nexus 5 is still excellent value for money, but it now has some tough competition.
+A year on and the Nexus 5 is still excellent value for money, but it now has some tough competition.

 It's still satisfyingly fast and refreshingly minimalist, but the truth is that there's no real star feature on the hardware side.